Isoris/AGB_WGS_2023_Catfish_gen_assembly_collab/README.md

-# Snakemake workflow for the genome assembly of catfish @ AGB (Animal Genomics and Bioresources research Unit) - October 2023
+# Snakemake workflow for the genome assembly of catfish @ AGB (Animal Genomics and Bioresources research Unit) - November 2023

 Reference of the flow: